WebberZone/knowledgebase/readme.txt

 The plugin was born after I tried several free plugins and themes out there and that couldn't fit my purpose.
 It's designed to be very easy to install and use out of the box and I'll be adding more features into the core and as addons.

-The plugin uses a custom post in conjunction with custom taxonomies to create and display your knowledge base.

-= Main features: =
+= Terminology =

-* Uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin
+**Articles**: The plugin uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin (but why would you?!)
+**Sections**: It also uses a custom taxonomy ( `kbcategory` ) to automatically draw up the knowledge base.
+You will need at least one category in order to display the knowledge base.
+These categories can be added under *Knowledge Base > Sections*
+**Tags**: Additionally you can use tags ( `kbtags` ) can also be used for each knowledge base article.

+= Main features =

+* Supports unlimited knowledge bases using different sections with unlimited nested levels
+* Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
 * Customizable permalinks: Archives are enabled so your knowledge base can be viewed at `/knowledgebase/` automatically on activation.
 You can change this in the Settings page
-* Uses Categories ( `kbcategory` ) to automatically draw up the knowledge base.
-You will need at least one category in order to display the knowledge base
-* Additionally tags ( `kbtags` ) can also be used for each knowledge base article
-* Shortcode `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing
+* Shortcode: `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing
+* Gutenberg block: You can display the knowledge base using a block.
+Find it by typing `kb` or `knowledge base` or `faq` when adding a new block
 * Breadcrumbs: Default templates include breadcrumbs.
 Alternatively, use functions or shortcode to display this where you want
 * Widgets: WZKB Articles, WZKB Sections and WZKB Breadcrumbs
-* Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
-* Supports unlimited nested of categories
 * Inbuilt cache to speed up the display of your knowledge base articles

 = Contribute =